-The Pond property is underlain by rocks of the Cache Creek Complex, which comprises minor serpentinites of the Late Pennsylvanian to Late Triassic Trembleur Ultramafite Unit, and also greenstones and greenschist metamorphic rocks of the Rubyrock Igneous Complex.
+The property is underlain by rocks of the Cache Creek Complex, which comprises minor serpentinites of the Late Pennsylvanian to Late Triassic Trembleur Ultramafite Unit, and also greenstones and greenschist metamorphic rocks of the Rubyrock Igneous Complex.
 These units lie in close proximity to Middle Jurassic to Early Cretaceous granites of the Endako Batholith - Francois Lake Suite that are prospective for porphyry-style base metal deposits.
-The property is located approximately 90 kilometres northwest of Fort St. James, and is accessible by road.